Intakt Records: History

 Rau and pianist Irène Schweizer.
 "It was due to high-quality festival recordings made by Swiss Radio that Landolt was eventually inspired to start the label": he said that "Irène Schweizer was internationally known at this time, but her music wasn't well documented, [...]
 I decided to bring out the first recordings as LPs".
 The first release sold well – 2,000 copies in one month.
 In 2003 the 80th album was released and by mid-2013 Intakt had released more than 220.

 Practices

 The label "sees itself as something more than a traditional record company, working with its artists over the long term to produce carefully curated editions."
 In the late 1990s, a subscription service was introduced, allowing customers to buy every new release directly from the label at a discount.
-Although the catalogue has been made available for digital download, as of 2013 Landolt still enjoys producing CDs as a physical product.
+Although the catalogue has been made available for digital download, as of 2013 Landolt still enjoyed producing CDs as a physical product.